Fotolia/vizir/README.md

 The `scope :entity` line means the graph is defined for each entity (e.g host) which provides load data.

 Graphs can be grouped in dashboards to simplify the display.
+Currently, graphs must be part of a dashboard to be displayed.

 Definition of a "System" dashboard :